ntausend/TTN.jl/README.md

 H = TPO(ampo, lat)
 ```

 which creates a tensor product object.
-Alternative, one can use the `MPO(ampo, lat)` function to create a matrix product operator.
+Alternative, one can use the `Hamiltonian(ampo, lat)` function to create a matrix product operator.

 ### GPU